 Complete any continuing education if required to keep your license valid.

 While many plumbers train strictly through apprenticeships, trade schools can shorten the learning curve.
-These schools cover both theory and hands-on practice, and many have job placement support.
+These schools cover both theory and hands-on practice, and many have career services.

 Tip: Even if schools have similar lengths, check their curriculum and employer connections.
 That can make a big difference in finding an apprenticeship quickly.